ksnavely/website/README.md

 a stack based on Docker, Ansible, Nginx, and Python Flask is used.
 Some hooks for Vagrant are also included.

+## Live it

+The site is live at https://kdevops.com.
+I have a goal to use a container service from Bluemix or AWS however I'm still working out the kinds with production container service.
+For now it's running sans Docker in an EC2 instance.

+See the [provisioning guide](provision.md) and the [docker guide](docker.md).

 ## Stack

 I've strived to pick the right tool for the job at each layer of the stack.